Rlin415/rlin415.github.io/_posts/2016-01-23-browserify-react-babel.md

 ---
 layout: post
-title: Using Browserify with React and Babel
+title: React, Babel, and Browserify
 ---

 If you're familiar with React you should know that it's all about building reusable user interface components.